Luke 17:7-10

 Once again I bring up that magical word—context—in order to help us understand this.
 Let me try to clear away any misunderstanding by asking a simple question: “Is the way God's presented in this passage consistent with the rest of Scripture?”
 Do we commonly see him snubbing his servants and not giving them the appropriate applause when they do hard work for him?
 Is he the tyrant presented in today’s story?
 Of course not!
 He’s always willing to honor his servants when they do a good job for him.
 Abraham comes immediately to mind.
 Remember when his and his nephew’s servants were squabbling over land and water?
 He suggested the two groups part ways, and very magnanimously volunteered to let his nephew pick first which part of the land in which to settle.
 The Lord immediately blessed and praised him for this and made some more glorious promises about Abraham’s future.

 This is a pattern you see over and over in the O.T.
 When his people are even making baby-steps in faithfulness, he lavishes praise on them and pours out blessings galore.
 What about the N.T.?
-Jesus makes promises about our future which make the Old Testament pledges look paltry by comparison, like here.
+Jesus makes promises about our future rewards which make the Old Testament pledges look paltry by comparison, like here.
 And have you forgotten Mark’s portrait of our Savior as our Servant?
 He came here to serve us, and of course the greatest display of this was at the Cross.
+In fact, the image he presents in this passage about a hard-case boss who's expecting to be served is the polar opposite of the image he presents of himself in Luke 12:35-37.
+In that passage, he says that when he finds his servants doing what they're supposed to be doing, "he will dress himself for service and have them recline at table, and he will come and serve them."

 So what’s the point here?
-It’s doesn’t seem that difficult to me: This is not how God treats us, but it does accurately represent how we should be thinking about ourselves.
+It’s doesn’t seem that difficult to me: This is not how the Lord treats us, but it does accurately represent how we should be thinking about ourselves.
 I’ve said this before, but I’m going to repeat it because we American Christians have such a hard time getting it into our thick skulls.
-God does not owe you anything except judgment.
+God does not owe you anything except judgment and condemnation.
 You owe him everything, twice over.
 He created you, so everything is his to begin with.
 But take that thought to orders of magnitude when you remember that he paid to redeem you with his own blood.

 And what the servants are supposed to think about themselves is absolutely true: If we did everything God told us to do, he still would not owe us.
 Of course we don’t do everything we‘re supposed to do.
 We’re still frequently disobedient.
 But even if we were perfectly obedient, God would still not owe us anything.
 We'd only be doing what we’re supposed to be doing anyway!
 We'd still be “unworthy servants.”